-- 1. Action Plans will include the following narrative elements overall - a.
-Description of Nova Scotia's local housing context and priorities, including a description of Housing Need and how planned HNS actions and activities will ensure an appropriate balance between eliminating and reducing Housing Need.
-This may include a description of funding, actions, activities and programs for Nova Scotia housing priorities outside of the National Housing Strategy. - b.
-Description of consultation with municipalities and stakeholders, including: - i.
+1. Action Plans will include the following narrative elements overall.

+- a.
+Description of MHO's local housing context and priorities, including a description of Housing Need and how planned MHO actions and activities will ensure an appropriate balance between eliminating and reducing Housing Need.
+This may include a description of funding, actions, activities and programs for MHO housing priorities outside of the National Housing Strategy. - Description of consultation with municipalities and stakeholders, including: - i.
 The municipalities and stakeholders that were consulted in the development of the Action Plan. - ii.
 The findings and input from municipal and stakeholder consultations, and how these are integrated into the Action Plan. - c.
 Description of how funding, actions, and activities under this Agreement will create liveable and inclusive communities by supporting Social Housing and housing that is affordable and easily accessible to health services, education, early learning and child care facilities, employment opportunities, and public transit where provided or available in the community.
-HNS may propose additional targets relative to the actions and activities they have described. - d.
+MHO is encouraged to propose its own targets relative to the actions and activities they have described.

+d.
 Description of how funding, actions, and activities under this Agreement will promote accessibility, environmental sustainability, energy efficiency and local employment benefits.
-[HNS will describe how these actions and activities will aspire to achieve/support the NHS/federally developed outcomes for accessibility, environmental sustainability, energy efficiency, and local employment benefits.
-HNS is encouraged to propose its own targets relative to the actions and activities they have described.
+MHO will describe how these actions and activities will aspire to achieve/support the NHS/federally developed outcomes for accessibility, environmental sustainability, energy efficiency, and local employment benefits.
+MHO is encouraged to propose its own targets relative to the actions and activities they have described.

-2. Action Plans will include the following narrative elements for each PT-delivered Initiative
+2. Action Plans will include the following narrative elements for each P/T-delivered initiative.

 - a.
-Description of funding, actions, activities and HNS's programs which will support the achievement of targets, indicators and expected outcomes, as outlined below in this Schedule C: Action Plan.
-This may include eligible PT cost-matching activities in 2018/19. - b.
-Description of funding, actions, activities and HNS's programs for which [HNS will use funding under this Agreement to promote social inclusion through mixed-income or mixed-use Housing and address the housing needs of NHS targeted vulnerable subpopulations3, including:
+Description of funding, actions, activities and MHO's programs which will support the achievement of targets, indicators and expected outcomes, as outlined below in this Schedule C: Action Plan.
+This may include eligible P/T cost-matching activities in 2018/19. - b.
+Description of funding, actions, activities and MHO's programs for which MHO will use funding under this Agreement to promote social inclusion through mixed-income or mixed-use housing and address the housing needs of NHS targeted vulnerable subpopulations, including: - i.
+Identifying vulnerable sub-populations targeted by Action Plan, based on observed local demographic and socio-economic trends and Housing Need. - ii.
+Identifying the extent that investments and actions will support projects specifically targeting the unique needs of women and girls.